-In November 2016 when Janelle Towne contacted a friend, the executive director of a local homeless shelter, about getting some service hours for her seventh grader, she never dreamed that within a few short months she would be the co-founder of her own non-profit organization.
+In November 2016 when Janelle Towne contacted a friend, the executive director of a local homeless shelter, about getting some service hours for her seventh grader, she never dreamed that within a few short months she would be the co-founder of a non-profit organization.

 After learning of two girls ages 13 and 9 that had been living in the shelter with their parents, Janelle could not get them off her mind.
 Christmas was coming so she asked to get the girls Christmas lists.
 The requests were so basic and simple that her heart was broken.
 Being the mother of five children, Janelle knew how much more dignified it would be for this mother to be able to pick out gifts for her children herself.
 So she sent out about 50 emails inviting friends to her home 2 weeks before Christmas and asked everyone to bring gift cards, wrapping paper and tape so that this mother would be able to shop on her own for her children and experience the joy of picking out gifts and wrapping them herself.
 The response was overwhelming… the aptly termed “Fill in the Gap” fundraiser generated $4900 worth of gift cards!
 These cards were spread out to all the families utilizing the shelter in order to buy Christmas gifts for their families.

-In February 2017, upon learning that many homeless clients are placed into apartments of their own with just a mattress, Janelle knew she could do better!
+In February 2017, upon learning that many homeless clients are placed into apartments of their own with just a mattress, Janelle knew there was a better way.